CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/disaster-recovery/multiple-server-with-ha/recovery/recover-application-from-backup.md

 ---
 title: "Recover Application Server From Scheduled Backup"
 linkTitle: "Recover Application Server From Scheduled Backup"
-description: "Information about recovering the application server from a backup."
+description: "Instructions to recover the Application Server from scheduled backups."
 weight: 40
 ---

 # {{% param title %}}

-This guide describes how to recover the Application Server from a backup.
+This guide describes how to recover the Application Servers from a backup.
 This will recovery the application's reliable collections.
 Any recovery need for the cluster's configuration, the service's appsettings, manifests or settings must be done manually.

 ### Configure the Recover Script